Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Op 27

-Shock absorber rod with its nut
+Shock rod with its nut

-Remove the shock absorber rod nut
+Remove the shock rod nut

-Front Twingo 2 shock absorber rod
+Front Twingo 2 shock rod

 Op 28

-Slide the shock absorber rod upwards
+Slide the shock rod upwards

 Front Twingo 2 shock absorber with its protection